gitman486/test/readme.txt

- is a version control system.
+	 s a version control system.
-iGGGGGGGGt is free software.
+iGGGGGGGGt is free softwar
-Creating a new branch is quick.
+Creating a new branch is quick And simple.